schmidtseb/japanese-reader/arc42.md

 ### Technical Constraints

 -   **Client-Side Only:** The application is a Single-Page Application (SPA) that runs entirely in the user's web browser.
 There is no custom backend server.
--   **Browser Environment:** Must be compatible with modern web browsers that support the Fetch API, `localStorage`, and the Web Speech API (for Text-to-Speech).
+-   **Browser Environment:** Must be compatible with modern web browsers that support the Fetch API, **IndexedDB**, and the Web Speech API (for Text-to-Speech).
 -   **Gemini API Dependency:** The core analysis functionality is critically dependent on the Google Gemini API.
 An internet connection and a valid API key are required for any new analysis.
--   **`localStorage` Persistence:** The application relies on `localStorage` for all data storage.
-This constrains the total data size (typically 5-10MB per origin) and means data is not synchronized across devices.
+-   **IndexedDB Persistence:** The application relies on IndexedDB for all data storage.
+This provides a robust, high-capacity, asynchronous storage solution suitable for structured data.
+Data is not synchronized across devices.
 -   **Technology Stack:** The architecture is built on and constrained by the chosen technologies: React, TypeScript, and Tailwind CSS.

 ### Organizational Constraints